 What airline is Alliance Airlines?

 Alliance Airlines, established in 2002 with just three aircraft, is a well-known Australian company.
-It specializes in fly-in and fly-out (FIFO) air charter services, crucial for transporting workers to and from remote job sites.
+It specializes in fly-in and fly-out (FIFO) air charter services, which are crucial for transporting workers to and from remote job sites.
 Over the years, the company has grown significantly and now operates a fleet of 40 Fokker aircraft with more than 500 staff.
 The airline offers scheduled and on-demand charter services, serving sectors like mining and resources across Australia and New Zealand.